otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 This example uses the `StreamWriter` class to write the strings "Hello," and "World!" to the file "example.txt", each on a new line.

-These are just a few examples of how to perform file processing in C#, but the System.IO namespace provides many other classes and methods for working with files and directories, such as the `Directory` class for working with directories, the `FileInfo` and `DirectoryInfo` classes for working with file and directory metadata, and the `FileSystemWatcher` class for monitoring changes to the file system.
+These are just a few examples of how to perform file processing.
+Still, the System.IO namespace provides many other classes and methods for working with files and directories, such as the `Directory` class for working with directories, the `FileInfo` and `DirectoryInfo` classes for working with file and directory metadata, and the `FileSystemWatcher` class for monitoring changes to the file system.

 ## Formative Assessment